jiyoungglee/pricing-page/README.md

 ## About
 Static landing page template for pricing/subscription page.
-This webpage demonstrates use if UX best practices of mobile first design and accessibility (100% Lighthouse accessibility score).
+This webpage demonstrates use of UX best practices of mobile first design and accessibility (100% Lighthouse accessibility score).
 Includes features like collapsible accordions, dropdowns, hamburger menus, and toggle switch between plans.